|CALIFORNIA SPIRIT WEEKS AND EVENTS

 The tradition of Homecoming Week was revived in 2002 and in 2003, for the first time in 40 years, the University saw a full week of student-oriented Homecoming Week activities.
 This was largely a result of the coordination of the Rally Committee and the newly-formed Student Homecoming Team, along with support from 17 other student organizations and affiliates.
 Homecoming Week celebrates and honors the people of California.
 Each year, a number of events, activities, and participating groups has increased.
 Now, the UC Rally Committee and the other Cal Spirit Groups work closely with the Cal Alumni Association's Student Homecoming Team to present and all-inclusive week for students, alumni, parents, faculty, and staff.

 HOMECOMING WEEK RALLIES AND EVENTS

 Generally held on a Saturday in the middle of the football season, the Homecoming Game is a time for alumni and members of the Cal community that may no longer be in the Bay Area to return to Memorial Stadium to cheer on their Golden Bears.
-In recent years, the Homecoming Game has typically been played against whichever Los Angeles area team (USC or UCLA) makes the trip to Berkeley, but that is not always the case: a few years ago the Homecoming Game was played against Oregon State and the 2014 Homecoming Game will be played on Saturday October 11, 2014 against the Washington Huskies.
+In recent years, the Homecoming Game has typically been played against whichever Los Angeles area team (USC or UCLA) makes the trip to Berkeley, but that is not always the case: a few years ago the Homecoming Game was played against Oregon State and the 2017 Homecoming Game was played on Saturday, October 21, 2017 against the Arizona Wildcats.

 |CHARTER WEEK (top)